Preparing Food Safely to Reduce the Risk of Choking

 Early Years Providers

-these decisions.
-Children must usually be within sight and hearing of staff and always within
+- Children must usually be within sight and hearing of staff and always within sight or hearing.

 There is lots of additional support on food safety provided by the Department for Education on their page ‘Food safety – help for early years providers’ (opens in new tab)